 The Day of the Dead During COVID-19

 It comes as no surprise to say that mass events were canceled this year in Mexico City.
 We did not have a parade, public ofrendas, Catrina costumes’ competition, or trick or treating.
 We were not even allowed to visit the cemetery because visitors could spread the virus there.
 What did we do, then?
 Families gathered in their houses and set up their altars together.
 We set the altar table for the ofrenda, made some hot chocolate, and ate pan de muerto.
 We played card games, talked about our memories, and remembered the people who have left this world.
-At the end of the day, this process is part of life.
+This process is part of life.
 Each of us will go through it just as our ancestors have.
 And, hopefully, our souls will go back to the place where we felt happy.